ayudewi/OSIRIS-dashboard/README.md

 ## Data

 The dashboard retrieves its data from the project's shared data source.
-Access credentials and secrets are not stored in this repository
+Access credentials and secrets are not stored in this repository.
+Each workpackage dataset can be downloaded from the dashboard.